 Gradle has excellent integration with the JFrog Artifactory.
 We cooperate very closely with the Artifactory team to provide the best possible support.

-Gradle plays nice with Nexus.
+Gradle plays nicely with Nexus.
 Gradle can autogenerate a pom.xml and can deploy to any Maven repository and thus also to Nexus.

 There is an excellent Gradle Sonar plugin.
 We cooperated with SonarSource to develop it.